ChiaraCati/FlooData/README.md

 <sup><sub>\* Datasets were merged and sampled down as ReNDiS geographical data relies on Luoghi's.
 The data frames we used for mash-up were also used as analysis samples of the over one million original entries.
 Values here represent the sum and mean of the merged datasets.</sub></sup>

 ## ⚖️ Legal analysis
-Legal analysis is required to ensure the long-term viability of the data generation and dissemination process, as well as to produce a balanced service that is in accordance with the public function and individual rights.
-As a result, the legal analysis of the sources seeks to assess these precarious balances, emphasising use restrictions, objectives of competence, right determination, and licence conditions.
+Legal analysis is required to ensure the long-term viability of the data generation and dissemination process, produce a balanced service in accordance with the public function and individual rights.
+As a result, the legal analysis of the sources seeks to assess these precarious balances, emphasising use restrictions, objectives of competence, rights determination, and licence conditions.

 In order to put this into practise, we evaluated all legal facets of the dataset lifetime using a reference checklist.
-The check list consists of a series of questions that must be answered with a Yes, No, or Not Verifiable for each aspect.
+The check list consists of a series of questions that answered with a Yes, No, or Not Verifiable for each aspect.

 **Privacy** | Issues | D1 | D2 | D3 | D4 | D5 | D6 | D7 | D8 | D9 |
 | ----------- | --------| ------|--------|-------|---------|---------|---------| ---------|---------------| ---------|